Table of Contents

 Credit card debt may be the highest-interest debt you’re carrying.
 Compare these numbers:

-• The average credit card interest rate on interest-accruing accounts with balances was 22.76% mid-2024, according to the Federal Reserve.
+• The average credit card interest rate on interest-accruing accounts with balances was 21.52% in February 2026, according to the Federal Reserve.

-That means if you have credit card debt, it could be your fastest growing debt.
-By getting rid of it, you may be able to significantly reduce your outstanding debt.
+That means if you have credit card debt, it could be your fastest-growing debt.
+With credit card consolidation, you may be able to significantly reduce your outstanding debt.
 Here are a few techniques:

 • One way to get out of credit card debt is to consolidate it into a lower-interest option.
 With a balance transfer credit card, you can move your high-interest debt to a 0% interest card.
-The catch is that the 0% interest is temporary, and after a given amount of time (typically 12 to 21 months), the interest rate shoots up.
+The catch is that the 0% interest is temporary, and after a given amount of time (typically 12-21 months), the interest rate shoots up.

-• Another option is to take out a personal loan, which can consolidate multiple high-interest credit card debts into one monthly payment, often at a lower interest rate.
-For example, in September 2024, the average personal loan rate was 12.38% vs. almost 23% for credit cards, as noted above.
-Personal loans are typically unsecured loans with a fixed interest rate and terms of two to seven years.
+• Another option is to take out a personal loan, which could allow you to consolidate multiple high-interest credit card debts into one monthly payment, often at a lower interest rate.
+For example, in February 2026, the average interest rate on a 24-month personal loan was 11.40% vs. 21.52% for credit cards, as noted above.
+Personal loans are typically unsecured loans with a fixed interest rate and terms of 1-7 years.
 This could help you pay off your debt more quickly, which might help build your score.

 • One other tip for potentially building your credit score: Thoroughly review your credit report for errors.
 Mistakes happen, and some of them can bring down your score.
 You can file a dispute online to correct or remove the information.